 Should You Join The 7%?
 Why Go Vegan Now?

-In recent studies, it has been shown that veganism has skyrocketed in the last two years.
-More than 3.5 million (seven per cent) of UK residents now identifying as vegan.
+Recent studies suggest veganism has skyrocketed in the last two years.
+More than 3.5 million (7%) of UK residents now identifying as vegan.
 But why go vegan?

 A Lifestyle To Match Your Morals